-If we adopted the rather different approaches to labelling of Adger (2003), Collins (2002), Collins and Stabler (2016), we would likewise predict that root Mergers should result in symmetric structures.
-The core intuition shared by these approaches is that asymmetries in the behaviour of complex elements created under Merge are crucially determined by feature-valuation, specifically valuation of selectional features.
-Again, however, since roots are without syntactic features, we simply do not expect that their Merger should lead to asymmetric behaviour.
-This seems to be correct empirically - there is no evidence that either root in an NCC behaves as if it were a head (see section 3.5 for more details).
+crucially determined by feature-valuation, specifically valuation of selectional features.
+Again, however, since roots are without syntactic features, 31 we simply do not expect that their Merger should lead to asymmetric behaviour.
+This seems to be correct empirically-there is no evidence that either root in an NCC behaves as if it were a head (see Sect.
+3.5 for more details).